Number Of New York State Trial Courts

 Generally the study found that court simplification resulted in:

-- Improved use of resources: judges have greater flexibility in being assigned to cases through the removal of jurisdictional constraints and greater flexibility in case type;
+- Judges have greater flexibility in being assigned to cases through the removal of jurisdictional constraints and greater flexibility in case type;

 - Greater efficiency of court operations: improved case management practices reduce backlogs and improve time to disposition, standardization of rules, and case processing;